meraryz/SQL_Project_Data_Football_matches/README.md

     - Red cards - 37% more in away games.

-    - Ball posession doesn't differ much (only 5% more in favor of the home team)
+    - Ball possession doesn't differ much (only 5% more in favor of the home team)